queens-satellite-team/Space-School/lab3/lab3.md

 ## 2.1 Helpful Libraries and Where to Find Them

-## 2.2 Introduction to SD.h and SPI.h Libraries
+## 2.2 Introduction to LCD.h Libraries

-# Step 3.0 - Writing our Data to an SD Card
+# Step - 3.0 Working with the LCD Display

-## 3.1 Setup the Hardware
+## 3.1 Setup the Hardware - Build Your Own Circuit!

-## 3.2 Implement the Software
+## 3.2 Implement the Software - Write Your Own Code!

 # Step 4.0 - Payload Design Constraints